fynv/ScoreDraftOnline/README.md

 ## How it works

 The system let the users write musical scores by coding directly in their browsers with javascript.
-The code will then be exectuted along with ScoreDraft's client-side (js) APIs and generate an .json file, which will be uploaded to the server.
+The code will then be exectuted along with ScoreDraft's client-side (js) APIs and generate a .json file, which will be uploaded to the server.
 Server-side Pyton script will decode the .json and call SingingGadgets to generate wave-form and Meteor(visualizer) data.
 The generated data will be transferred back to client browser for playback and visualization.

-All samples and voicebanks are deployed are server side, user will see a list of available instruments/percussions/singers.
+All samples and voicebanks are deployed on server side, user will see a list of available instruments/percussions/singers.
 Currently, user cannot extend them from client side.

 ## Deloying it on your own server